snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## What is being retired?

 Bing.com will no longer show work search results.
 Work-related answers will no longer appear among Bing's search results and there will no longer be a dedicated page for work results (the "Work" tab) on Bing.
 Search boxes that IT admins configured to point to Microsoft Search in Bing will no longer provide work results.
-People who have bookmarks for www.bing.com/work will be redirected to Microsoft365.com through June 30, 2025.
+People who go directly to or have bookmarks for www.bing.com/work will be redirected to Microsoft365.com through June 30, 2025.

 ## When and where are these changes taking place?